7cowries/7goldencowries-backend/README.md

 applies the multiplier and reports the effective XP.

 Legacy endpoints `/quests` and `/complete` redirect to the new routes and will be removed after **1 Jan 2025**.
 Update clients before this date.

+### Webhook signing

+Subscription and token-sale webhooks must include an `X-Signature` header computed as an `HMAC-SHA256` digest over the raw request body.
+Each flow uses its own secret:

+- `SUBSCRIPTION_WEBHOOK_SECRET` – validates `POST /api/v1/subscription/callback` payloads before any database writes.
+- `TOKEN_SALE_WEBHOOK_SECRET` – validates `POST /api/v1/token-sale/webhook` events before they are upserted.

+Incoming bodies are rejected with `401` when the signature is missing or invalid, and callbacks are idempotent by `sessionId`/`eventId`.
+The checkout and redirect URLs used in the subscription flow are restricted to allow-listed origins via `SUBSCRIPTION_CHECKOUT_URL` / `SUBSCRIPTION_CALLBACK_REDIRECT` and their respective `*_ALLOWLIST` overrides to prevent untrusted redirects.

 ## Disk